raktimkashyap/Hamburger-Menu/README.md

 # Hamburger-Menu
-Am animated Hamburger Menu Icon developed with HTML, CSS and  JavaScript.
+Hamburger Menu Icon animation with HTML and CSS